Mountain Weather

 Cloud on the hills?

-Hills mostly clear
+Hills mostly covered extensively

 Chance of cloud free Munros?